paulbiessmann/etextile/host/README.md

 ## OS X prerequisites:

-- Install the required python packages with pip install -r requirements.txt in the folder of the downloaded github repo
+- Install the required python packages with ``pip install -r requirements.txt`` in the folder of the downloaded github repo

 # Run

     python3 ble.py

+# Examples

+Use `udpReceiver.pd` for PureData or `pb_eTextile_rcv_V01.amxd` for Max4Live as example how to receive data.